 Nearly forty years.
 That's how long guests have been accruing points, statuses, and upgrades with hotel loyalty programs.
 The hotel programs spun off of the airline programs (the first was AA Advantage in 1981), which were the marketing brainchild of airlines in a post-deregulation world.
 For the most part, hotel loyalty programs still work the same way they always did, except over time, it seems that guests receive less and less.

-As Skift's Wouter Geerts notes, "Not so long ago, hotel loyalty programs were front-runners in design and innovation.
+The Problem with Loyalty Today As Skift's Wouter Geerts notes, "Not so long ago, hotel loyalty programs were front-runners in design and innovation.
 Today, many programs have gone stale, commoditization has wreaked havoc on the perceived benefits and rewards of these programs, and the epicenter of innovation has shifted to industries like retail" (Skift).
 Hotels have used the benefits of the rewards programs—robust marketing platforms with a better ability to personalize—without always rewarding the guest in ways that speak volumes.
 Many hotel brands have tinkered with moving hotels into higher points categories and making it more difficult to earn free nights, and even though these programs can drive room bookings, sometimes they impact RevPAR growth.
 While the direct bookings push of the last several years has made some programs more desirable, the truth is that most guests don't know what's what with the programs anymore and, as a result of so much supply and so many different options, fewer and fewer guests are brand loyal.

 According to Maria Matim's article Have Millennials Killed Hotel Loyalty Programs?, "Loyalty programs have more hip and happening competition in online travel agency websites that do not belong to any hotel loyalty program" (SocialTables).
 Hudson Crossing and Adara released a white paper which reports that 92% of people who book through one of these sites do not belong to any loyalty program, and nearly half (47%) of people who do use direct booking are not members of the loyalty program, suggesting that these programs are not making a significant impact on bookings (Adara).